aristanetworks/avd/ansible_collections/arista/avd/plugins/README.md

 ### convert_dicts filter

-The `arista.avd.convert_dicts` filter will convert a dictionary containing nested dictionaries to a list of dictionaries.It inserts the outer dictionary keys into each list item using the primary_key `name` (key name is configurable) and if there is a list in the dictionary value,it inserts this value list to secondary key (key name is configurable), if secondary key is provided.
+The `arista.avd.convert_dicts` filter will convert a dictionary containing nested dictionaries to a list of dictionaries.
+It inserts the outer dictionary keys into each list item using the primary_key `name` (key name is configurable) and if there is a list in the dictionary value,it inserts this value list to secondary key (key name is configurable), if secondary key is provided.